 Use strong passwords: Passwords are essential in keeping hackers out of your data.
 According to the National Cyber Security Centre, you should consider:

 - Make sure it contains at least one lowercase letter, one uppercase letter, one number, and a symbol

 - Reset your password regularly

 It's a difficult task to know where to begin when it comes to protecting a business from cybercrime.
 There's a lot of information out there that can become overwhelming, especially when the information differs.
-However, the cyberattack prevention methods covered above are a good starting point to establish an effective strategy in mitigating potential cyberattacks for your business and protecting your future security.
+However, the cyberattack prevention methods covered above are a good starting point to establish an effective strategy for mitigating potential cyberattacks on your business and protecting your future security.